spamegg1/reviews/README.md

 #### Time

 - Stop endlessly comparing different resources and trying to find the "best" resource.
 Pick a good resource, and go with it.
 Don't worry about minuscule differences, or "what I will be missing out".
+     - You will *always* be missing out, always and forever.
+     - There are way too many resources out there, which leads to the paradox of choice, and choice paralysis.
+     - Perfect is the enemy of good!
+"Good enough" is almost always the best option. *Satisficers* are almost always happier than *optimizers.*

 - Don't worry about time.
 Don't take the provided "time estimates" seriously, they don't mean anything.
 They are usually huge underestimations or huge overestimations.
 - Don't measure your success or failure in terms of time ("this one problem took me X hours/days to do!"), time often is a poor measurement of difficulty (one tiny piece of missing knowledge can cause days/months of getting stuck, gaining that piece can solve a huge problem instantly).
 - Measure it in terms of which concepts/ideas gave you an easy/hard time, what pieces of knowledge you gained or you were missing, how well and properly you handled the problems, how high/low was the complexity, whether you did it with solid understanding or not.
 Be metacognitive!